Dial Up Motive

 So I look, I kind of look forward and I try and predict these just absolutely ridiculous things.

-We're going to tell our kids like, yeah, you're gonna think this is ridiculous.
+We're going to tell our kids like, yeah, you're going to think this is ridiculous.

 But we used to have to dig up roads and put pieces of copper in the road to be able to connect to the Internet.